 Nonetheless, I do feel like Fantastic Beasts set up the rest of the sequels very nicely without calling back too much to the Harry Potter movies to play off a sense of nostalgia.
 It plays well as its own movie.
-I’m very excited for what is to come next and I am totally invested in all the characters moving forward (and the beasts as well).
+I’m very excited for what’s to come.

 Thank you so much for reading.
 What did you think of Fantastic Beasts?
 Comment and let me know!